antonioa6608/antonioa6608/README.md

 ## Hi there 👋
-My name is Alex and I am a computer science student Happy to connect
+My name is Alex and I am a computer science student.
+Happy to connect
 <!--
 **antonioa6608/antonioa6608** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.